Rogene Robbins Fabric Artist

 Over the years Rogene has developed her own unique, quirky style of art inspired by nature and life in general.
 She does not use a lot of fancy equipment, preferring to work the “old fashioned” way with fabric, needle and thread, scissors, iron and a metal ruler.
 All of her stitching now is done by hand, but a few of her older pieces may include a bit of machine stitching.
 You will see that she does love metallic thread.

 Rogene creates one of a kind original works of fabric art inspired by life.
-She likes to say that all her work is spiritual no matter the subject matter since all of life is spiritual.
-Much of her recent work is inspired by nature since moving to the lake four years ago.
+She likes to say that all her work is spiritual no matter the subject since all of life is spiritual.
+Much of her recent work is inspired by nature since moving to the lake several years ago.

 - Lakewood Village Holiday Art Market, 2018.